 ARE FREE TRUCK DRIVING SCHOOLS REALLY FREE?

 That depends.
 Some programs do not have upfront fees.
-Some do.
+Others do.

 Some trucking company-sponsored CDL training programs have a plan where the company deducts the training fee from their monthly pay and some will reimburse the training fee to the driver, should they stay with the company for an extended time period.